Periodontal

 Several factors can contribute to excessive gum display, including:

-• Hyperactive Upper Lip – A lip that moves too high when smiling can expose more gum tissue than usual.
+• Hyperactive Upper Lip: The lip lifts too high when you smile, exposing more gum than average.

-• Jaw Structure (Skeletal Discrepancy) – An upper jaw that extends too far downward can result in a gummy smile appearance.
+• Jaw Structure: An upper jaw that extends too far downward can result in a gummy smile appearance.

 Gummy Smile Treatment Options